MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/OrganizationalUnit.md

 ### <a href=#statuscode name="statuscode">statuscode</a>

-Reason for the status of the Reporting Organizational Unit
+Reason for the status of the Reporting Organizational Unit.

 First included in: SustainabilityWater/OrganizationalUnit (this entity)

 #### Properties